There’s a video for this list here.

 There’s also a great sense of playfulness and humour to the movie that comes through loud and clear to the viewer.

-This film really reminds me of the movie, Tremors released a few years later.
+This film really reminds me of the movie Tremors released a few years later.

 6. The Hitcher

 1986 sounds kind of lightweight so far, doesn’t it?
 Quasi-funny aliens, family-friendly spectres and ghouls.
-But whilst there were a spate of PG-13 horror films that had as many funny moments as horrifying moments, there was, almost to balance things out, a spate of horror movies that were the complete opposite- unhinged, unrepentant and willing to push the boundaries.
+But whilst there was a spate of PG-13 horror films that had as many funny moments as horrifying moments, there was, almost to balance things out, a spate of horror movies that were the complete opposite- unhinged, unrepentant and willing to push the boundaries.

 One was The Hitcher starring C. Thomas Howell as a motorist travelling from Chicago to San Diego and stopping to pick up a hitcher (Rutger Hauer).
 This in turn unleashes a shitstorm of epic proportions.
 The Hitcher reminds me of Spielberg’s Duel but with a seemingly unstoppable psychopath taking the place of the truck.

-After John the hitcher pulls out a knife and saying he had cut off the arms and legs of the last person who picked him up, Jim (the driver) notices that the passenger door is unlocked and pushes him out of the car as it’s moving.
+After John the hitcher pulls out a knife and says he had cut off the arms and legs of the last person who picked him up, Jim (the driver) notices that the passenger door is unlocked and pushes him out of the car as it’s moving.
 This starts a series of both people crossing paths (or should be roads) with each other until the film’s climax.

-The Hitcher is a very well made and beautifully shot B movie.
+The Hitcher is a very well-made and beautifully shot B movie.
 It’s also close to the edge, has a brutality that was pushing boundaries for movies at that point and remains a fan favourite for just that reason.

 It is also open to many readings.
 One possible reading involves the underlying gay subtext to the film with one scene where the duo have to go through a roadblock due to construction work, implicitly bringing this up and out into the open.